San Andrés Preparatory School attack

-On 30 November 2024, a 17-year-old student carried out a school attack at the San Andrés Preparatory School (in Spanish, Preparatoria San Andrés) in Guadalajara, Jalisco, Mexico, injuring 2 classmates with a hammer before being subdued and arrested.
+On 30 November 2024, a 17-year-old student carried out a school attack at the San Andrés Preparatory School (Preparatoria San Andrés) in Guadalajara, Jalisco, Mexico, injuring 2 classmates with a hammer before being subdued and arrested.

 Attack

-The unnamed perpetrator started a livestream on social media at 10:46 a.m., subtitled "school massacre, enjoy the show".
-He is shown walking up to a group of students with a hammer in one hand, axe in the other, and hitting one of them with a hammer on the back of the head before turning to another one, hitting them in the face.
+The perpetrator started a livestream on social media at 10:46 a.m., subtitled "school massacre, enjoy the show".
+He is shown walking up to a group of students with a hammer in one hand, hatchet in the other, and hitting one of them with a hammer on the back of the head before turning to another one, hitting them in the face.
 At that point the first student to be struck stands up and grabs the perpetrator from behind by the arms, immobilizing him.
 The perpetrator was later arrested, whereas both victims were treated at a local hospital.

 The stream, which reached 29 thousand views, was taken offline when someone turned the perpetrator's phone off, with the video archive being taken offline shortly after the student's detainment.
 In his belongings, a knife, a bottle of alcohol and a lighter were also found besides his two main weapons.